powerLambda/ambari-lite/README.md

 # Project Backound
 ambari-lite is forked from tags/release-2.7.4, the project aim is to:
 1,maintain core features to support classic hadoop cluster deployment and management;
-2,automate repo build and function test to guarantee quality assurance of this fork release;
+2,automate repo build and function test to guarantee release quality;

 ## Features Prune and Improvement
 1, Remove ambari-metrics module([AMBARI-24695] Remove ambari-metrics from ambari repository. #2388);
 2, Remove ambari-ambari-infra and ambari-logsearch module([AMBARI-24693].
-Remove ambari-infra and ambari-logsearch from ambari repository. #2387)
+Remove ambari-infra and ambari-logsearch from ambari repository. #2387);
+3, Add 3.0/3.1 HDP stack definition from official release ambari-2.7.4.0-centos7.tar.gz;
-3, Remove timeline components in HDP stack as it is not widely supported by hadoop community;
+4, Remove timeline components in HDP stack as it is not widely supported by hadoop community;

 # How to build